Jordan-deJong/scaffolding/README.md

     $ rails g/generate scaffolding path/to/file.csv

+Or

+    $ rake scaffolding:folder

-Or add CSV files to the tmp/scaffolding directory and process them all with:
+then add CSV files to the 'tmp/scaffolding' directory and process them all with:

     $ rails g/generate scaffolding

 ### Options:
-(You will be asked these at the terminal if you do not specify)
+(You will be asked these at the terminal if not specify)

 Automatically determine the data types of each column: